ebannikova-cen68187/Test_task/README.md

 ```
 3.txt
 3
+The Zen of Python
 Beautiful is better than ugly.
-Explicit is better than implicit.
+Explicit is better than implicity.

 1.txt
 6